Positive Semidefinite Matrix Supermartingales: Forward PSD Supermartingales

-for some function $\psi:\mathbb R^{> 0} \to \mathbb R^{> 0}$, some respectively $\cF_{n}$-, $\cF_{n-1}$-measurable matrices $\mC_n, \mC_n'$, and any $\cF_{n-1}$-measurable $\gamma_n > 0$ under eight different conditions.
-These directly lead to $\cS_d^+$-valued supermartingales via \cref{lem:mateval}.
-However, \cite{howard2020time} do \emph{not} consider combining these conditional expectation bounds into \emph{matrix}-valued supermartingales via \eqref{eqn:e-to-nsm}.
-For reasons we will discuss later in \cref{sec:scalar-e}; they pursue scalar supermartingales instead.
-Of their eight inequalities, we will introduce two interesting cases now, omitting the other six due to their similar construction.
+for some respectively $\cF_{n}$-, $\cF_{n-1}$-measurable matrices $\mC_n, \mC_n'$ under eight different conditions.
+These directly lead to $\cS_d^+$-valued supermartingales via Lemma~\ref{lem:mateval}.
+However, \cite{howard2020time} do \emph{not} consider combining these conditional expectation bounds into \emph{matrix}-valued supermartingales via \eqref{eqn:e-to-nsm}; they pursue scalar supermartingales instead, with methods we discuss later in \cref{sec:sclr}.
+Of their eight inequalities, we will introduce two interesting cases now and (re-)prove them in \cref{sec:pf-tp}, omitting the other six due to their similar construction.

 First, the self-normalized supermartingale that only assumes the second moment exists \citep[Part (f) of Section 6.5]{howard2020time}.